 - Patrons may use the System’s public Internet computers if their account is active and non-delinquent (ie. free of fines/fees, not blocked or barred).

 - Guest passes may be used/obtain by non-Georgia residents in order to use the System’s Internet stations by presenting a valid picture ID.
 This privilege may be used for up to 2 weeks after which time a PINES card must be obtained.

 The Twin Lakes Library System accepts donations from the public at the Mary Vinson Memorial Library location only, during its regular open hours.
 A Deed of Gift is available upon request.
 Items NOT accepted by the Twin Lakes Library System include:

 - Reader’s Digest condensed books

 - Items that are damaged, water damaged, moldy, and/or mildewed

 - Books with pages falling out

 - Encyclopedias and textbooks older than 5 years and/or that are missing volumes

 - Homemade recordings of any kind and/or black market music or video recordings

-The System does also have a number of other policies not listed on this website but are adhered to in order to provide our patrons with consistent and efficient service.
+The System does also have a number of other policies not listed on our website, but are adhered to in order to provide our patrons with consistent and efficient service.
 If you have any questions regarding such policies please see a member of System Administration.